Background pattern

 • Ringing in the ears.

 • There is also a risk of “acute methemoglobinemia” (a problem with blood pigment levels).
-This risk is higher when taking certain medications at the same time.
-If this occurs, the skin takes on a bluish-gray color due to lack of oxygen.
+This risk is higher when taking certain medicines at the same time.
+If this happens, the skin takes on a bluish-gray color due to lack of oxygen.

-In severe cases of overdose, symptoms may include convulsions, low blood pressure, slow breathing, cessation of breathing and alteration of heart rhythm.
+In severe cases of overdose, symptoms may include seizures, low blood pressure, slow breathing, cessation of breathing, and alteration of heart rhythm.
 These effects can be potentially fatal.

 4. Possible Adverse Effects